jevenson/flexbox/slides/justify-content.md

 # justify-content

-defines how children are distrubuted on the main axis <!-- .element: class="fragment" -->
+defines how children are distrubuted along the main axis <!-- .element: class="fragment" -->